turbot/powerpipe-docs/docs/powerpipe-hcl/graph.md

 | `properties`| node, edge (graph only) | A jsonb key/value map of properties to display for the node/edge when the user hovers over it.
 The `properties` column is optional for nodes and edges.
 | `to_id`    | edge       | The `id` of the destination side of an edge. `to_id` is required for edges.

 Typically, the monolithic query will be a large `union` query.
 Note that both column *names* and their *relative position* are important!
-Powerpipe looks for columns *by name* in the result set, however Postgres union queries will *append the rows based on the column's position*, not the name of the column.  ***All the `union` queries must return the same columns, in the same order.***
+Powerpipe looks for columns *by name* in the result set, but Postgres `union` queries will *append the rows based on the column's position*, not the name of the column.  ***All the `union` queries must return the same columns, in the same order.***

 Most commonly, you should specify nodes and edges as separate rows.
 In this case, nodes will have an `id` and optionally `title`, `category`, and/or `depth`, but `to_id` and `from_id` will be null.
 Edges will populate `to_id` and `from_id` and optionally `category`, and will have null `id`, `depth`, and `title`: